Shajar87/Posture-Mood-Monitoring-System-Using-Deep-Learning/README.md

+# Posture and Mood Monitoring Using Deep Learning

 "Posture and Mood Monitoring Using Deep Learning" project is a real-time posture and mood monitoring application using computer vision and deep learning techniques.
-The Streamlit based app utilizes OpenCV for video processing, Mediapipe for posture detection, and a CNN based custom model for mood detection.
+The Streamlit-based app utilizes OpenCV for video processing, Mediapipe for posture detection, and a CNN-based custom model for mood detection.
-This project is consists of two models: Emotion Detection using CNN and Mediapipe body landmarks detection based Posture model.
+This project consists of two models: Emotion Detection using CNN and Mediapipe body landmarks detection based Posture model.
 Both models are integrated into the Streamlit App.

 ## Features
 1. Real-time Posture Detection: Monitors and classifies posture as either correct or incorrect.